rust-lang/wg-async/src/vision/status_quo/alan_tries_a_socket_sink.md

     * If there's a source of substantial disagreement, the community becomes even further fragmented, and this may cause additional confusion in newcomers.
     * Alan is used to fragmentation from the communities he comes from, so this isn't too discouraging, but what's difficult is that there's enough functionality overlap in async libraries that it's tempting to get them to interop with each other as-needed, and this can lead to architectural challenges resulting from a difference in design philosophies.
     * It's also unclear if Futures are core to the Rust asynchronous experience, much as Promises are in JavaScript, or if the situation is actually more complex.
+    * The `Sink` trait is complex but it solves a real problem, and the workarounds required to solve problems without it can be unsatisfactory.
+    * Disagreement about core abstractions like `Sink` can make interoperability between runtimes more difficult; it also makes it harder for people to reproduce patterns they are used to from one runtime to another.
+    * It is all too easy for technical discussions like this to become heated; it's important for all participants to try and provide each other with the "benefit of the doubt".
 * **What are the sources for this story?**
     * <https://github.com/http-rs/tide-websockets>
         * <https://github.com/http-rs/tide-websockets/pull/17> - Third pull request